frizchar/calendar-based-average-in-sql/README.md

 # Calendar based average in SQL

+### Overview
 We provide SQL code to calculate the average daily revenue of transactional data for each month based on formula:
 <p align="center">
 $average \ daily \ revenue = \frac{total \ monthly \ revenue}{number \ of \ days \ in \ the \ month}$
 </p>

-i.e. for _January_ of 2024, the average daily revenue is calculated as in:
+i.e. for _January 2024_, the average daily revenue is calculated as in:
 <p align="center">
 $average \ daily \ revenue|_{\ JANUARY, \ 2024} = \frac{total \ monthly \ revenue|_{\ JANUARY, 2024}}{31}$
 </p>